The Difference Between Growth Funds and Value Funds

 Stock mutual funds fall under many fund types and categories but the two primary classifications or styles are growth funds and value funds.
 Knowing the difference between growth and value styles is important in building an investment strategy that's right for you.
 Combining different types of investments can also help to build a diversified portfolio.

 In different words, successful investors understand what they are investing in and why they are doing it.
 Here's what to know when it comes to growth funds vs value funds.

 What Are Growth Mutual Funds and How Do They Invest?

 Growth stock funds are funds that hold growth stocks, which are stocks of companies that are expected to grow at a rate faster in relation to the overall stock market.
-Growth stocks tend to perform best when the economy is in the mid- to late-phase of the business cycle, when corporate profits are healthy.
+Growth stocks may be considered aggressive investments because they tend to have relatively high risk, along with relatively higher performance, compared to the broader market indices.

 Growth funds pay little or no dividends so the return to the investor is realized through the price appreciation of the underlying investment; whereas the return to the investor for value/income funds can be a combination of price appreciation and yield (dividends).